smonier/contentretrievalblock/README.md

 This module is designed to retreive anytype of Content Element filtered by categories.
+---
+## Query Parameters

+1. Type of Content Element
+2. Sort Criteria (Creation date or  Modification date or Publication date)
+3. Sort Direction (Ascending or Descending)
+4. Number of maximum results
+5. Select the starting node
+6. Select Categories Filters
+7. Select the Content Element View (display)
+8. Select Categories to Exclude from Query
+9. Select the Category to display at first page load

-2 views are availables:
+## 2 views are availables:
-## Isotope view with Categories and Tags Filtering
+### Isotope view with Categories and Tags Filtering

 ![picture](./src/main/resources/images/readme/contentRetreivalBlock-filtering.png)

-    For Isotope filtering to be functional you need to add to your content element view the Categrories and Tags as follow:
+    For Isotope filtering to be functional you need to add to your content element top class
+    the Categrories and Tags as follow:

 ```JSP View